bektade/TempSensor-DS18B20-Dashboarding/docs/ADDING_SENSORS.md

 # Adding more DS18B20 sensors

 This guide is for the **Grafana** branch on a **Raspberry Pi**.
 Each sensor gets its own 1-Wire ID, a label in software, and appears separately in MQTT, CSV, InfluxDB, and Grafana.
+InfluxDB setup and cleanup: [INFLUXDB.md](INFLUXDB.md).

 ---